aconstlink/snakeoil/README.md

 - Windows 7/8/10 64 bit
 - Linux 64 bit (only low level library support) (tested on Fedora 25)

-Windows 10 is not tested.
-The compilation is based on Windows OS SDKs and I did not have the opportunity to use Windows 10 privatly in order to support this OS.
-But it should be possible to install the Windows 8.1 SDK and set the SNAKEOIL_TARGET_OS_WIN_NAME to Windows 8.1.

 ## Build-In External Libraries

 Build-in means that these libraries are shipped with the framework code and that you have access to it during development.
 These libraries are stored in the /externals directory.